War of Actium: Naval theatre

-By mid-summer of 31 BC, Antony maneuvered his army into Greece and Octavian soon followed.
+By mid-31 BC, Antony maneuvered his army into Greece and Octavian soon followed.
 Octavian brought with him his chief military adviser and closest friend Marcus Vipsanius Agrippa to command his naval forces.
 Although the ground forces were comparable, Octavian's fleet was superior in number.
 Antony's fleet was made up of large vessels, but with inexperienced crews and commanders.
 Octavian's fleet of smaller, more maneuverable vessels was filled with experienced sailors.

 Octavian moved his soldiers across the Adriatic Sea to confront Antony near Actium.
 Meanwhile, Agrippa disrupted Antony's supply lines with the navy.
-Gaius Sosius commanded a squadron in Mark Antony's fleet with which he managed to defeat the squadron of Lucius Arruntius and put it to flight, but when the latter was reinforced by Agrippa, Sosius's ally Tarcondimotus I - the king of Cilicia - was killed and Sosius himself was forced to flee.
+Gaius Sosius commanded a squadron in Antony's fleet with which he managed to defeat the squadron of Lucius Arruntius and put it to flight, but when the latter was reinforced by Agrippa, Sosius's ally Tarcondimotus I - the king of Cilicia - was killed and Sosius himself was forced to flee.

 Octavian decided not to attack and risk unnecessary losses.
 Instead, Octavian wanted to battle Antony by sea where his experienced sailors could dominate.
 In response, Antony and Octavian engaged in Fabian strategy until the time was right.
 As the summer ended and autumn began to set in, both Octavian and Antony settled for a battle of attrition.
 The strategy of delay paid dividends to Octavian, as morale sank and prominent Romans deserted Antony's cause.
-However, despite this Antony was still able to maintain the loyalty of his legions.
+However, despite this, Antony was still able to maintain the loyalty of his legions.